-Only 8% of companies have strong alignment between their sales and marketing departments.
+Only 8% of companies have strong sales and marketing alignment (source).
 There are fundamental differences in how those departments handle leads and customers.
 Marketing teams maintain a long-term focus because they have to ensure that the company’s branding is strong and content is relevant.

 Sales departments generally cater to shorter-term revenue goals.
 They have to meet regular quotas so they want as many leads in the pipeline as possible.
 However, marketing teams are focused on lead quality more so than quantity.
 Salespeople are on the front lines talking directly to leads and customers, so they have a deep knowledge of specific customer pain points.